 Who has the Right to File a Lawsuit?

-If no spouse or child survives, then parents might qualify for compensation, otherwise other heirs at law will be eligible.
+If no spouse or child survives, then parents might qualify for compensation, other heirs at law will be eligible.
+In some cases, the probate court may need to appoint a personal representative if one has not already been named.

-An experienced lawyer can answer any questions about whether you can receive compensation.
+An experienced Lexington wrongful death lawyer can answer any questions about whether you can receive compensation.
 We can also discuss who was named in the will as the personal representative, or who should ask the court for permission to serve in this role.

 Frequently Asked Questions about Wrongful Death